Securing the Kubulau Qoliqoli

 Members of the Kubulau Resource Management

-With Namena marine recreation providers and the Kubulau Resource Management Committee (KRMC), the Coral Reef Alliance (CORAL) established an effective and transparent user fee system.
+With Namena marine recreation providers and the Kubulau Resource Management Committee (KRMC), the Coral Reef Alliance (CORAL) established an effective and transparent voluntary conservation contribution system.
 Although a user fee system was in place for tourism operators to compensate villages when visiting the Namena MPA, it lacked transparency and did not realize sufficient revenue for local communities.

 CHALLENGES STILL REMAIN

-Poaching, due to a lack of enforcement, continues to be a problem for the MPA.
+Poaching, due to a lack of enforcement and sufficient laws for marine protected areas in Fiji, continues to be a problem for the MPA.
 Additional moorings that can accommodate larger vessels are needed to avoid anchor damage on the reef at desirable dive sites.
-With the Namena MPA management plan nearing completion, formal gazetting and governmental recognition is a priority.
-Near shore LMMAs require investigation for their potential as dive destinations.
-And the entire Kubulau Qoliqoli Conservation Corridor requires a dedicated MPA manager.

-While community benefits have been realized from the user fee (130 scholarships provided to Kubulau children, three bus shelters constructed, and fish warden trainings launched), the need for community benefits currently exceeds the existing revenue from dive fees alone.
-A business plan is being developed for the Kubulau District as an initial step towards improved fiscal planning.
+While community benefits have been realized from the conservation contribution (over 160 scholarships provided to Kubulau children, three bus shelters constructed, and fish warden trainings launched), the need for community benefits currently exceeds the existing revenue from dive conservation contributions alone.
+A revised business plan is being developed for the Kubulau District as an initial step towards improved fiscal planning.
 Alternative livelihoods that are sustainable and successful need to be identified and developed to provide diversified revenue opportunities for the local communities in order to reduce the temptation to reopen the qoliqoli to potentially destructive commercial fishing.
+In addition, to help offset the rebuilding costs following Tropical Cyclone Winston, the community has an ongoing YouCaring fundraiser.
+You can also support the management of the reserve and community by purchasing merchandise from the Namena Marine Reserve Zazzle page (a portion of every purchase goes to support the reserve).

 This web site is supported and maintained by the Coral Reef Alliance